The best Hong Kong movie experiences

 Luxurious movie-going

-If you want to impress a date or just pamper yourself while watching the latest blockbuster, check out the Director's Club, which has two theaters with just 16 plush seats each.
-Around $22.50 (HK$175) will get you a ticket, bottomless drinks, endless popcorn and two hot dogs.
-Wines are available from $24 (HK$190) to $53 (HK$420) per bottle.
-Almost as comfortable is the AMC Pacific Place, which features big leather seats -- "the best seats around," says Time Out film critic Edmund Lee -- and a bar that serves beer and wine at reasonable prices.
+The AMC Pacific Place which features big leather seats -- "the best seats around," says Time Out film critic Edmund Lee -- and a bar that serves beer and wine at reasonable prices.

 Retro cinema